sadcatdad/BroEdenBot/README.md

 # BroEdenBot

 BroEdenBot is a Discord community bot for Bro Eden.
-It provides moderation guidance, staff notes, live statistics, queues, polls, leaderboards, and bank tracking.
+It provides moderation guidance, staff notes, voice-channel activity tracking, live statistics, queues, polls, leaderboards, and bank tracking.

 The bot loads every Python cog in `cogs/` and synchronizes its application commands when it starts.